Published By Credit Suite at February 1st, 2016

 Overdrawing the account and obtaining non-sufficient-funds charges is one big way any business can severely hurt it’s bank rating.
 For the best rating, a business should insure their bank statements reflect a positive cash flow.
 Positive free cash flow is the amount of revenue left over after the company has paid all its expenses.

-When the account shows a positive cash flow it indicates that the business is generating more revenue than is used to run the company, increasing the bank rating.
+When the account shows a positive cash flow it indicates that the business is generating more revenue than they use to run the company.
+This increases the bank rating.
 The bank rating is also improved when the business has a consistent amount of regular deposits.

 Other factors can also affect the rating including age of the bank account, other bank products that the business uses, and how many investment and savings accounts the business has.
 Having a good bank rating is essential with securing bank financing.